ErikBoesen/coconet/README.md

 from the `control` directory.
 This will use Python's inbuilt simple HTTP server to serve control scripts to nodes upon request.

 ### Joining
 On macOS, two scripts are used to join a computer to the network, `join.sh` and `enact.sh`. `join.sh` allows one-command joining: it will download and decrypt an exploit needed to elevate (on OS X El Capitan) to a root shell and then run `enact.sh` in that root shell automatically.
 That script will handle joining the botnet.
+If you already have root access, you can just run `enact.sh` directly.

 For GNU/Linux, there's just one script, `join.sh`, which must be executed as root or as a user with root privileges.